klovercloud/magento-example/README.md

 ###
 #### Step 4 - Terminal Access
 - Access the Terminal of the deployed instance though KloverCloud Console (Application -> Overview -> Access Terminal)
-- Install your Magento Application using the `Install Magento` command given the `Cheat Sheet` section below.
+- Install your Magento Application by executing this script. `./scripts/setup.sh`

 ####